ljack/orbital-challenge/README.md

 There're still some issues left.
 Feel free to look -around (the globe :-)

-Started with static HTML and `<script>` tags.
-Ended up using yeoman, webpack and ES6 modules.
+Started with static HTML, `<script>` tags, rotating sphere.
+Ended up using yeoman, webpack and ES6 modules, textured earth, BufferGeometry and shaders.
 Caused some issues, like using very old version of Three.js without realizing it.

 It all starts from [app.js](src/js/app.js).